Raymond "Ray" Prather, J.D., CPA

 “Obergefell v.
 Hodges: Tax and Estate Planning” – American Bar Association’s Joint Tax Law Section and Section of Real Property, Trust and Estate Law Meeting, September 2015

 “After DOMA: How Recent SCOTUS Decisions Affect Estate Planning for Same-Sex Couples” – Chicago Estate Planning Council, July 2013

 Illinois State Bar Association, Secretary for Trusts & Estates Section Council; 2015-2016 Chair of Standing Committee on Sexual Orientation and Gender Identity

 Chicago Estate Planning Council, Member

 Lambda Legal, National Legacy and Planned Giving Council Member, 2009-2011 Chicago Leadership Council Chair

-Emerging Lawyer in areas of Trust, Will and Estate Planning Law and Closely and Privately Held Business Law by Law Bulletin Publishing Company’s Leading Lawyers, 2015 & 2017
+Emerging Lawyer in areas of Trust, Will and Estate Planning Law and Closely and Privately Held Business Law by Law Bulletin Publishing Company’s Leading Lawyers, 2015, 2017 and 2018

 IIT Chicago-Kent College of Law, Adjunct Professor teaching Federal Transfer Taxes and Estate Planning, 2013-2016

 Windy City Times, 2008 30 Under 30 Award Recipient